DuboisPa/ESP32_DS18B20_Oled_NMEA0183_2K/README.md

 # ESP32_DS18B20_Oled_NMEA0183_2K
-ESP32 connected to 2 sensors et sending NMEA0183 values by UDP and Serial
+ESP32 connected to a DS18B20 waterproof sensor and a BME280 sensor, and sending NMEA0183 values by UDP and Serial